quentinf00/zendag/docs/quickstart.md

-# ZenFlow Quickstart: Your First Pipeline
+# ZenDag Quickstart: Your First Pipeline

-Welcome to ZenFlow!
+Welcome to ZenDag!
 This guide will walk you through creating a simple, single-stage ML pipeline.
 We'll cover:

 1. Writing a Python function for a pipeline stage.
 2. Defining its configuration using Hydra-Zen.
-3. Using ZenFlow to generate a DVC pipeline.
+3. Using ZenDag to generate a DVC pipeline.
 4. Running the pipeline with DVC.
 5. Seeing basic data versioning and MLflow logging in action.

-ZenFlow aims to simplify MLOps by integrating [Hydra](httpsa://hydra.cc/) for configuration, [DVC](https://dvc.org/) for data/pipeline versioning, and [MLflow](https://mlflow.org/) for experiment tracking.
+ZenDag aims to simplify MLOps by integrating [Hydra](httpsa://hydra.cc/) for configuration, [DVC](https://dvc.org/) for data/pipeline versioning, and [MLflow](https://mlflow.org/) for experiment tracking.

 ## Prerequisites

 Before you start, make sure you have:
-*   A Python environment with `zenflow`, `pandas`, `hydra-core`, `hydra-zen`, `dvc`, and `mlflow` installed.
-If you used the ZenFlow Cookiecutter template, `pixi install` should set this up.
+*   A Python environment with `zendag`, `pandas`, `hydra-core`, `hydra-zen`, `dvc`, and `mlflow` installed.
+If you used the ZenDag Cookiecutter template, `pixi install` should set this up.
 *   An MLflow tracking server running (or be prepared for MLflow to use local file storage). `mlflow ui` in a separate terminal can start a local server.

 ## Step 1: Write Your Python Stage Function

-With ZenFlow, you write Python functions as you normally would.
+With ZenDag, you write Python functions as you normally would.
 The main constraint is:

 > **All file paths your function reads from or writes to must be arguments to that function.**

 Let's create a simple function that reads a CSV, scales a column, and writes a new CSV.
-We'll also use the `@mlflow_run` decorator from ZenFlow to automatically handle MLflow setup.
+We'll also use the `@mlflow_run` decorator from ZenDag to automatically handle MLflow setup.

 Create a file `src/my_project/stages/simple_transform.py` (assuming your project is `my_project`):